 Before global trade intensified, the federal government could afford to impose new regulations and give little thought to their impact on competitiveness.
 But today, regulation can increase costs or impose rigidities to an extent that makes globally traded industries less competitive internationally.
-To remedy this, Congress or the White House should require the Office of Information and Regulatory Affairs (OIRA) to review any new, nontrivial regulations to assess their impact on first-order competitiveness, and OIRA should place the highest priority on reviewing and reforming existing regulations that negatively affect traded sectors.
+To remedy this, Congress or the White House should require OIRA to review any new, nontrivial regulations to assess their impact on first-order competitiveness, and OIRA should place the highest priority on reviewing and reforming existing regulations that negatively affect traded sectors.